-The primary purpose of ZCC is to manage the Group's zakat and charity payments and contributions.

-4.10.
-Executive Risk Management Committee ("ERMC")
+In line with CBB's issued regulations related to Sound The primary purpose of ZCC is to manage the Group's zakat Remuneration Practices, the Group's compensation strategy and charity payments and contributions. (which includes variable remuneration policy) sets out its policy on remuneration for Directors and Executive 4.10.
+Executive Risk Management Committee ("ERMC") Management along with the key factors that are taken into The primary purpose of ERMC is to support the Executive account in setting the policy.

-The primary purpose of ERMC is to support the Executive Management in performing the role of risk oversight, framework development, policy and methodology formulation, and independent monitoring and reporting of key risk issues.
+Management in performing the role of risk oversight, framework development, policy and methodology formulation, and independent monitoring and reporting of key risk issues.